cloudmesh-community/fa18-523-52/project-report/report.md

 incorporate many types of data formats as well.
 For example, Pandas can read in tabular data from SQL or Excel, it can obtain ordered or unordered data, arbitrarily matrixed data, and it can even read in data that has no labels.
 Pandas is able to handle missing values and also non-floating point data by labeling it as NaN.
-One important feature I specifically used was to convert data that incorporated NumPy structures into DataFrame objects.
+One important feature we specifically used was to convert data that incorporated NumPy structures into DataFrame objects.
 This feature allowed Pandas to easily read and control the data into an acceptable format that was able to successfully create a readable graph.
-Another convienient tool I used while manipulating my dataset was Pandas ability to slice and create subsets of my data.
-This allowed me to create new tables and graphs from carefully selected data where I saw possible correlations.
+Another convienient tool we used while manipulating my dataset was Pandas ability to slice and create subsets of my data.
+This allowed me to create new tables and graphs from carefully selected data where we saw possible correlations.
 To create detailed visualizations, Pandas incorporates matplotlib API [@fa18-523-52-pandas].
 Matplotlib allows the import of visualization libraries that can be read by Pandas.
-Matplotlib is a 2D plotting library that can be used in Python scripts and the Jupyter notebook, which I have previously mentioned.
+Matplotlib is a 2D plotting library that can be used in Python scripts and the Jupyter notebook, which we have previously mentioned.
 Some examples of the types of plots matplotlib includes is histograms, bar charts, scatterplots, errorcharts, power spectra, and more[@fa18-523-52-matplotlib].

 ## Installation
 To install Jupyter itself you must already have Python 2.7 or Python 3.3 or greater.
-It is recommended to go ahead and download Anaconda, like I did, so that all of your packages are in one place.
+It is recommended to go ahead and download Anaconda, like we did, so that all of your packages are in one place.
 To download the latest version of Anaconda, follow the code below:

 ```python